andrewuhl/RollingWindow/README.md

 * variance
 * z score.

-_Note_: median is an exception as it is not calculated as a single pass algorithm, although it is still calculated quickly in O(n log window) using efficient algorithms.
+_Note_: median and min/max are exceptions as they are not calculated as a single pass algorithm, although they are still calculated quickly in O(n log window) using efficient algorithms.

 Calling functions on rolling windows calculated within loops in [R] can be quite slow, even when proper attempts are made to vectorize operations within the loop.
 Due to performance issues, several other [R] packages implement commonly used rolling window functions -- e.g. rolling mean or rolling standard deviation -- using the languages C, Fortran or C++.
 Both in pure [R] and in compiled language [R] packages, the implementation is usually the naive algorithm; each time a moving window moves forward by one increment, the function is recalulated over all values in the current window.